dtonhofer/prolog_notes/other_notes/random_notes_while_coding.md

 But:

+- it's easier to read and write, so it will actually get used (going cognitively easy on the programmer is a bit factor of success)
 - clause indexing could profit from having sharper head acceptance criteria; this is why they are really reduced to "a set of values"
 - so could the progammer
 - so could any linter